Board of Directors

 Dr. Ron Zwierlein ’68, ’70

 Dr. Zwierlein is currently an adjunct faculty member for BGSU’s School of Human Movement, Sport and Leisure Studies.
 After receiving his degrees from BGSU, he went on to earn a Doctor of Philosophy in 1980 from The Ohio State University.
-During his professional career he served as Director of Intercollegiate Athletics at St. Bonaventure University (New York) and various positions at BGSU including Senior Associate VP for Student Affairs, Director of Intercollegiate Athletics, Director of Recreational Sports, Director of the Perry Field House and head coach for the men’s and women’s swimming and diving programs.
+During his professional career he served as director of Intercollegiate Athletics at St. Bonaventure University (New York) and various positions at BGSU including senior associate vice president for Student Affairs, director of Intercollegiate Athletics, director of Recreational Sports, director of the Perry Field House and head coach for the men’s and women’s swimming and diving programs.